 5. Know what to bring on a hike and pack it in a daypack

-If you don’t have a backpack suitable for hiking with then read our guide to the best hiking daypacks to help you choose which type and size will be best for you.
+If you don’t have a backpack suitable for wearing hiking (and stashing all your hiking essentials in) then read our guide to the best hiking daypacks to help you choose which type and size will be best for you.